Take a walk after supper for better digestion, sleep and turning the starches into glycogen instead of glucose.

 It’s at this stage that I begin to experience a new freedom.
 I am in the rhythm and the mind starts to roam.
 That could be thoughts about the day past or plans for tomorrow.
 And gee, I am now one third of the way.

 After the fourth twelfth I do an about turn and start walking in the other direction and the spirit starts to wing it.
 So busy are my thoughts that I forget whether I am on the fifth or sixth lap; and of course it matters not a jot.
-What is important is that blood glucose is being turned into glycogen for the muscles; my pancreas is not getting frantic messages to shoot more insulin fruitlessly into the blood stream as that pasta and potato is being digested.

 I had been totally unaware that I was becoming insulin resistant, my cells simply unable to take up that excess glucose in the serum; threatening every aspect of my health.
 Arteries start to stiffen and blood pressure begins to rise.
 Muscles and joints become inflamed and start complaining; and ten thousand other complex things in the body.

 And then it’s eight-twelfths; hey, I am two thirds of the way.
 I turn about again and begin to step it out a little; the next four laps are done in a flash and I am feeling pretty good about myself.
 But as I get up from the dinner table tomorrow night, I know it will be with a groan.
 Must I really do this?
+Yes, you shall if you want to live long in the land.

 The good news is that after just a couple months I went with some trepidation for the much feared HbA1c test.
 Wow, 5.4 and I am in the clear.
 But I still do my 12-twelfths most evenings after supper.
 Even better I haven’t had to cut back on the whole carbs that I love; new potatoes, corn on the cob and our sourdough bread.
-Can I enjoy slice of that cake?
-High and holy days only is my slogan now.
-At seventy five neither the good wife or I take any medication.
-We are pretty proud of ourselves, let’s hope there is not a fall in the offing!

 In short investing in long term health pays huge dividends.
 It’s been said repeatedly by those in the know; drink more water, eat an apple and take a walk.
 Add to that choosing habits that enable you to sleep better and lead a less stressful lifestyle.
-When did you last take a continuous three week holiday?
-Apply 12-twelfths and you can achieve anything; start these new habits little by bit.

 One of these days I’m going to get one of those new-fangled gadgets called a Continuous Glucose Monitor for just a month; they are quite expensive.
-First I will have to upgrade my cellphone; it will receive blue-tooth readings of my blood glucose every two minutes telling me exactly which foods are threatening my health and exactly how much exercise I must do to keep the readings down where they belong.
+First I will have to upgrade my cellphone; it will receive blue tooth readings of my blood glucose every two minutes telling me exactly which foods are threatening my health and exactly how much exercise I must do to keep the readings down where they belong.
 That pasta may have to go for ever; or at least find wholegrain.

 The point behind this little anecdote is that those irritating chores can get done; divide them up into twelfths.
 It swings the stats in your favour; added vigorous healthy years become more likely.